timhowgego/Aquius/README.md

 Configuration key `productOverride` allows colors to be applied to all links of the same product, where product is defined by `networkFilter.type` (above).
 The `productOverride` key's value is is an `Object` whose key names refer to GTFS codes (`agency_id` values for "agency", or `route_type` values for "mode"), and whose values consist of an `Object` of properties to override any (and missing) GTFS values.
 Currently only two keys are supported: "route_color" and "route_text_color", each value is a `string` containing a 6-character hexadecimal HTML-style color ([matching GTFS specification](https://developers.google.com/transit/gtfs/reference/#routestxt)).
 These allow colors to be added by product, for example to apply agency-specific colors to their respective operations.

+Configuration key `routeOverride` allows bespoke colors or route names to be applied by route (taking precedence).
+The `routeOverride` key's value is an `Object` whose keys are GTFS "route_id" values.
+The value of each "route_id" key is an `Object` containing keys "route_short_name", "route_color", "route_text_color" and/or "route_url", with content matching GTFS specification.

-Configuration key `stopOverride` allows poorly geocoded stops to be given valid coordinates.
+Configuration key `stopOverride` allows poorly geocoded stops to be given valid coordinates, and bespoke (user friendly) codes, names, and URLs to be specified.
 The `stopOverride` key's value is is an `Object` whose keys are GTFS "stop_id" values.
-The value of each "stop_id" key is an `Object` containing override coordinates (WGS 84 floats) `x` and `y`.
+The value of each "stop_id" key is an `Object` containing override coordinates (WGS 84 floats) "x" and "y", and/or "stop_code", "stop_name" and "stop_url".
 If GTFS to Aquius encounters 0,0 coordinates it will automatically add these stops to `stopOverride` for manual editing.

 #### Network Filter